The Bankrate promise

 Know the date when your zero-coupon CD will mature and what your options will be for collecting your principal and interest or for renewing the CD.

 Pros and cons of zero-coupon CDs

-Professor and certified financial planner Brandon Renfro says zero-coupon CDs are a good option for savers who have longer-term savings goals.
-“You purchase a zero-coupon CD for a lower price and collect the larger maturity value at the end of the CD’s term,” Renfro says.
-“That’s pretty straightforward and makes it very easy to plan for savings goals.”
+- Offers long-term strategy.
+Brandon Renfro, CFP and owner of Belonging Wealth Management in East Texas, says zero-coupon CDs are a good option for savers who have longer-term savings goals.
+“You purchase a zero-coupon CD for a lower price and collect the larger maturity value at the end of the CD’s term.
+That’s pretty straightforward and makes it very easy to plan for savings goals.”

 - No recurring income.
 Since you don’t earn any interest until the CD reaches maturity, zero-coupon CDs don’t provide a recurring income.
 For that reason, they are not a good option for savers seeking to earn a recurring income with their investments.